scan-io-git/scan-io/docs/reference/cmd-analyse.md

 # Analyse Command
-The `analyse` command provides a top-level interface for orchestrating the execution of various security scanners.
-It allows users to analyze source code, dependencies, and other project files by leveraging supported scanning tools.
+The `analyse` command provides an orchestration layer for running scanners within Scanio.
+It enables users to execute specific security scanners against codebase or repositories with customizable configuration, output formats, and parallel execution.

-orcehstarting, jobs, reports conversion, list input file
+This command supports running a scanner against a specific folder or in bulk using the output of the `list` command.

 | Supported Scanners                                         | Description                                                     |
 |------------------------------------------------------------|-----------------------------------------------------------------|